fdebrus/Nikobus-HA/README.md

 **open issues**
 - When you change status of a switch / dimmer / shutter outside HA, eg wallswitch, it is not updated till next refresh 60secs (WIP).
 Will be solved when button press will be managed in HA
+- setting cover position do not work. you can open/stop/close only

 **Install**
 You will need a RS232 to IP bridge for this integration to work (like HF2211 or others), as work complete with this proof of concept, I'm planning to extend to serial connectivity.